-We have taken precautionary measures intended to help minimize the risk of COVID-19 to our employees, including transitioning the majority of our employees to remote work and restricting business travel, which have contributed to immaterial decreases in our operating expenses, primarily travel and entertainment expense.
-We believe that our ability to meet the needs of our customers, end users and instructors has not been materially affected by these precautions.
-We have not incurred any material increases in our operating expenses as a result of the COVID-19 pandemic.
+In response to the spread of COVID-19, we took precautionary measures intended to help minimize the risk of COVID-19 to our employees, including transitioning the majority of our employees to remote work and restricting business travel, which have contributed to immaterial decreases in our operating expenses, primarily travel and entertainment expense.
+While we have recently reopened our offices for voluntary use and anticipate that many of our employees may return to our physical offices in the future, the nature and extent of that return is uncertain.
+As our employees begin to return to our offices and begin to engage in business travel, we expect to incur additional expenses in connection with these activities.

-The extent to which the COVID-19 pandemic impacts our business depends on future developments that are highly uncertain and cannot be predicted at this time.
 For more information, see "Risk factors-Risks related to our business and operations-The COVID-19 pandemic could affect our business, financial condition, and results of operations in volatile and unpredictable ways."